VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 python3 -m vmanomaly --license-file /path/to/license_file.yaml config.yaml
 ```

-In order to make it easier to monitor the license expiration date, the following metrics are exposed:
+In order to make it easier to monitor the license expiration date, the following metrics are exposed(see
+[Monitoring](#monitoring) section for details on how to scrape them):

 ```
 # HELP vm_license_expires_at When the license expires as a Unix timestamp in seconds
 # TYPE vm_license_expires_at gauge